shadowbq/robust-atd/README.md

 "Robust" is a set of tools to leverage the HTTPS REST API of the [McAfee Advanced Threat Detection](http://www.mcafee.com/us/products/advanced-threat-defense.aspx) 3.8 - 4.x appliance.

+## Tools Overview

+* `robust` : basic cli submission of a single piece of malware to a MATD server.
+* `robust-profiles` : list the available MATD profiles
+* `robust-search` : search MATD via MD5 for a report.
+* `robust-watchdog` : monitor a directory for files and submit `multithreaded` to MATD
+* `robust-convict` : submit `multithreaded` a directory filled with samples and sort into malicious, clean, error, etc.
+* `robust-reporter` : parse offline the json files returned during large batch submissions.
+* `robust-version-checker` : Check the MATD Server Version

 ## Important